 21 October-5 May 2018

 Close Encounters is the name of a series of presentations and public conversations organized by the a.pass Research Centre, which takes place when researchers are invited, or feel the need to communicate publicly about their research.
+The series is curated by the associate researchers and the current research curator Pierre Rubio.
 Read more..

 9 January-30 April 2017